codex-team/editor.js/docs/sanitizer.md

 ## Properties

-Default Editor sanitizer configuration according to the html-janitor API
+Default Editor Sanitizer configuration according to the html-janitor API
 ```javascript
 defaultConfig
 ```

-Custom User configuration which passed on editor initialization.
+Custom User configuration which passed on Editor initialization.
 Data type must be according to the html-janitor API
 ```javascript
 sanitizerConfig
 ```

-Property that holds an instance used in module
+Property that holds an instance used in Module
 ```javascript
 sanitizerInstance
 ```